Get educated and become a first responder

 EMTs and paramedics work both indoors and out, in all types of weather.
 The work is not only physically strenuous but can be stressful, sometimes involving life-or-death situations and suffering patients.
 Nonetheless, many people find the work exciting and challenging and enjoy the opportunity to help others.
 These workers tend to experience a larger than average number of work-related injuries or illnesses.

 Emergency Medical programs from Herzing University provide students with a solid foundation to assess and manage patients with emergency medical needs.

-The Emergency Medical Technician—Paramedic program in Birmingham, Alabama will cover the roles and responsibilities of a paramedic within an EMS system, applying the basic concepts of development, pathophysiology, and pharmacology to assess and manage patients with emergency medical needs.
-The student will learn how to maintain a patient’s airway, oxygenate and ventilate a patient, be able to take a proper history, and perform a comprehensive physical exam.
+The Emergency Medical Technician—Paramedic program will cover the roles and responsibilities of a paramedic within an EMS system, applying the basic concepts of development, pathophysiology, and pharmacology to assess and manage patients with emergency medical needs.
+The student will learn how to maintain a patient's airway, oxygenate and ventilate a patient, be able to take a proper history, and perform a comprehensive physical exam.
 Students will be able to properly administer medications and communicate effectively with other healthcare providers including physicians, nurses, and other allied health personnel.
 Students will also be able to integrate pathophysiology principles, assessment findings, and critical thinking skills to formulate a field impression and implement a treatment plan for trauma and medical patients of all ages.
-Graduates will be eligible to write the EMT-Paramedic licensure examination administered by the National Registry of Emergency Medical Technicians.
-Graduates are prepared for entry-level positions as paramedics for hospital emergency departments, fire departments and private ambulance services.
+Graduates will be eligible to write the EMT-Paramedic licensure exam administered by the National Registry of Emergency Medical Technicians.

 Come visit our campus in Birmingham, Alabama to learn more about Herzing’s Emergency Medical Technician / paramedic training programs and discover how we can help you reach your career goals.